ibabushkin/Iridium/README.md

 in a serious way.
 Still, if found such behaviour should get an issue.
 Apart from that, there are some issues still not implemented:
 * Support for `break`, `continue` etc.
-* Better output in case the analysis did fail
+* Better output in case the analysis did fail - partly done
 * more input methods
   + PE/ELF standalone analysis via pefile and Capstone etc.
   + `IDAPython` integration
-* A function blacklist for `IDAIridium.py` and similar modules
 * Some bugfixes
   + Sometimes complex conditions in `if-then-else` structures are not recognized properly, because their edges leading to the `then` or